compromise-evident/ProximitySieve/README.md

 ### You can have secure communication using raw semiprimes only!
 [1](https://twitter.com/redNVR/status/1715952926626103454), [2](https://github.com/compromise-evident/WhatNot/blob/main/Primality-adjusting%20branded%20strings.pdf)

 **unsigned char random_digits[50000]** contains randomness used for n (the prime.)
-For example: if prime_length (a user knob you may adjust) is equal to 5000, then the first 5000 elements of random_digits[] will be used to make n.
-Go ahead and partially brand random_digits[] with personal data (after the randomness is generated yet before the randomness is adjusted for primality.)
+For example: if prime_length (one of the user knobs you may adjust) is equal to 5000, then the first 5000 elements of random_digits[] will be used to make n.
+Go ahead and partially brand random_digits[] with personal data (but only after the randomness is generated, yet before it's adjusted for primality.)